ArcOS-Project/v7/README.md

 The compiled copy of ArcOS v7 will be in the `dist/` directory.

+## The deployed server

+If you don't have a backend and you're not able to host one yourself, use these credentials in your `.env` file to connect to the deployed ReArc backend:

+- set `DW_SERVER_URL` to `https://api.arcapi.nl/`
+- set `DW_SERVER_AUTHCODE` to `ohshitv7iscoming`

 ## License

 ArcOS is licensed under the GPLv3 license specified [here](./public/license).